-Stereotactic radiosurgery can cause swelling around the area being treated.
-This can lead to headaches and nausea.
+Stereotactic Radiosurgery can cause swelling around the area being treated which can lead to headaches and nausea.
 You will usually be prescribed a short course of steroid medication and anti-sickness medication to reduce these side effects.
-If you are already taking steroids your dose may be temporarily increased.
 You will also be given medication to protect your stomach from irritation caused by the steroids.
 The nurse or therapeutic radiographer will explain how to take your medication.